chrisman/chrisman.github.io/README.md

 ## About

-Both my resume and my portfolio are JSON objects that are consumed and parsed by an Angular.js frontend.
+Both resume and portfolio are JSON files that are consumed and parsed by an Angular.js frontend.

-CSS framework by Bulma, because why not try something besides Bootstrap?
+## Roll your own

+1. Clone, or Fork and clone

+2. `npm install`

+3. `gulp` will build the project and start a watcher.

+4. start up a server.
+I'm using _superstatic_ during development.

+  `npm install superstatic && superstatic`

 ## Schema